tiprankstipranks

 Environmental / Social - Risk 1

-Expectations relating to environmental, social and governance considerations expose the Company to potential liabilities, increased costs, reputational harm, and other adverse effects on the Company's business.
+Expectations relating to sustainability and governance matters expose the Company to potential liabilities, increased costs, reputational harm, and other adverse effects on the Company's business.

-Many governments, regulators, investors, employees, customers and other stakeholders are increasingly focused on environmental, social and governance considerations relating to businesses, including climate change and greenhouse gas emissions, human and civil rights, and diversity, equity and inclusion.
-In addition, we may make statements about our environmental, social and governance goals and initiatives through our website, press statements and other communications.
-Responding to these environmental, social and governance considerations and implementation of these goals and initiatives involves risks and uncertainties, requires investments, and depends in part on third-party performance or data that is outside of our control.
-Any failure, or perceived failure, by us to achieve our targets, further our initiatives, adhere to our public statements, comply with federal, state or international environmental, social and governance laws and regulations, or meet evolving and varied stakeholder expectations and standards could result in legal and regulatory proceedings against us and materially adversely affect our business, reputation, results of operations, financial condition and stock price.
+Many governments, regulators, investors, employees, customers and other stakeholders are increasingly focused on sustainability and governance considerations relating to businesses, including climate change and greenhouse gas emissions, human and civil rights, and diversity, equity and inclusion.
+In addition, we may make statements about our sustainability and governance goals and initiatives through our website, press statements and other communications.
+Responding to these sustainability and governance considerations and implementation of these goals and initiatives involves risks and uncertainties, requires investments, and depends in part on third-party performance or data that is outside of our control.
+Any failure, or perceived failure, by us to achieve our targets, further our initiatives, adhere to our public statements, comply with federal, state or international sustainability and governance laws and regulations, or meet evolving and varied stakeholder expectations and standards could result in legal and regulatory proceedings against us and materially adversely affect our business, reputation, results of operations, financial condition and stock price.
+In addition, simultaneous, disparate and divergent sentiments on sustainability and governance-related matters from multiple stakeholder groups must be considered.
+For example, there is an increasing number of anti-sustainability and governance initiatives in the U.S., including with respect to diversity, equity and inclusion, that may conflict with other regulatory requirements or our various stakeholders' expectations.
+Such divergent, sometimes conflicting views on sustainability and governance-related matters increase the risk that any action or lack thereof by us on such matters will be perceived negatively by some stakeholders.

 Ability to Sell